jack-carter/aws-restful-api-using-express/README.md

 You MAY even implement BOTH, so that updates can use PATCH and replacements can use PUT.

 Only you can decide.

+## Validation
+This particular set of conventions opts to use the `npm` package `express-validator`, as it defines a handy mechanism for defining all validations in terms of schemas, which are merely JSON objects that indicate the various option which are provided and should applied to each input parameter.